For Blood Transfusion please refer to the appropriate section.

 Use the appropriate tube (refer to analyte tables in the Handbook, Wallchart or these web pages, when in doubt contact the laboratory) and fill to the mark indicated on the tube.
 Label clearly with patient's name, Unit No., date of birth, ward, date and time of specimen collection.

-AVOID CONTAMINATION - When taking a series of blood specimens, it essential that the plain white serum sample is
+AVOID CONTAMINATION - When taking a series of blood specimens, it essential that the plain red serum sample is

-taken first, followed by the orange Lithium heparin sample and any EDTA tubes last of all.
+taken first, followed by the green Lithium heparin sample and any EDTA tubes last of all.

 Failure to adhere to this sequence will lead to contamination of blood samples with anticoagulants/preservatives.